Princely Chartanian Navy¶

 Equipment¶

-- Modern light frigates (Aegiran-sourced)
+- Modern light frigates (Princess-class, Aegiran-sourced)

-- Modern small combatants (locally-built at Corvel-Mouth)
+- Modern small combatants (locally built at Corvel-Mouth)

 - Mature mine-countermeasures capability

-- Adequate maritime aviation
+- Adequate maritime aviation (CN-235 MPA + SAR helicopters)

 - The Continuation War has accelerated procurement of additional patrol corvettes and anti-ship missile systems